-Select Prescription Drug - a Prescription Drug that is generally a tier-3 drug with lower-tiered alternatives used to treat the same condition.
+Select Prescription Drug - a Prescription Drug that is generally a tier-3 drug with lowertiered alternatives used to treat the same condition.
 For more information, visit myuhc.com or call UnitedHealthcare at the toll-free number on your ID card.

 Specialty Prescription Drug - Prescription Drug that is generally high cost, self-injectable, oral or inhaled biotechnology drug used to treat patients with certain illnesses.
+Specialty Prescription Drug Products include certain drugs for Infertility.
 For more information, visit myuhc.com or call UnitedHealthcare at the toll-free number on your ID card.